mmaroti/uasat/README.md

 ## Build

 You can use the enclosed `build.xml` [ant](http://ant.apache.org/) file to create the `uasat.jar` file.
-You can use the `java -jar uasat.jar` to run the validation program on your machine.
+You can use the `java -jar uasat.jar` command to run the validation program on your machine.
 You can also link your program against this jar file, or fork this project for your research.

 ## License